 Where to Stay in Muscat

 Oman is becoming one of the top travel destinations to visit in 2019.
 You can now enjoy a full-day tour to Nizwa from Muscat.

 Website: Marco Ferrarese

-If there’s one place you should consider going to in 2019 is…drumroll…PAKISTAN!
+If there’s one place you should consider going to is…drumroll…PAKISTAN!
 Yes, you read it right: once the jewel in the overland routes between Europe and India, Pakistan’s tourism slowed to a crawl and then to a halt in the years following 9/11.
 But the security situation has improved tremendously in recent years, and from 2019, tourists from 55 nations will be able to receive visas on arrival when travelling with local, government-approved operators.

 As a first-time visitor, you should consider Lahore, Pakistan’s prime cultural and heritage city, and the main centre of Punjab.
 Lahore’s Old Town is a maze of tiny alleys filled to the brim with sellers, street markets at every corner, and more motorcycles than you’ll ever see anywhere else in the world.
 You should definitely visit Lahore’s Fort, a UNESCO World Heritage Site; the Wazir Khan Mosque, with its intimate, well-landscaped inner courtyard; and then reserve a few hours to experience the beauty of the Badshahi Mosque, one of the world’s biggest.